sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively.md

 ```

 Unlike C, where variables needs to be explicitly declared,
-Bril instruction with a `dest` opcode will inexplicitly declare a variable.
+Bril instruction with a `dest` opcode will implicitly declare a variable.
 In order to build the symbol table and allocate stack space for all variables,
-it needs to scan all instructions in the function and add all `dest` to
+it needs to scan all instructions in the function and add all `dest` variables to
 the symbol table.

 ARMv8 requires that the stack pointer is 16-byte aligned.